 The proposal creates a new section that contains provisions for personal protective equipment from electric arcs and flames.
 An electric arc is an unwanted power discharge between conductors.
 This discharge could create intense heat, high temperature gasses, fire, and/or explosion.
-The proposed standard is necessary to help ensure that employees are provided with the appropriate eye, face, and body protection from the intense heat or fire caused by an electric arc.
+The proposed standard provides a level of body protection from the intense heat or fire caused by an electric arc.
 Section 2940.11 is the corresponding section in the High-Voltage Safety Orders.